 Target for Securing +1GHz of License Exempt Spectrum for Wi-Fi by the End of 2025

-IEEE 802 LMSC applauds MIC progressive approach in committing to allocation of +1GHz of License Exempt spectrum for Wi-Fi to enable 10 Gbps services by utilizing of Wi-Fi 6 and Wi-Fi 7in the 6 GHz band.
+IEEE 802 LMSC applauds MIC progressive approach in committing to allocation of +1GHz of License Exempt spectrum for Wi-Fi to enable 10 Gbps services by utilizing IEEE 802 standards based Wi-Fi 6 and Wi-Fi 7 wireless LAN technologies in the 6 GHz band.

 MIC commitment to allocation of +1GHz of license exempt spectrum for Wi-Fi makes Japan along with US global champions for low-cost wireless connectivity.